MarijQ/Personal-Health-Dashboard/README.md

 4. **AI Assistant**
    - Enter your **OpenRouter** API Key (or another GPT-based key if integrated).
-   - Ask questions like “What’s my average step count over the last 7 days?” or “Summarize my heart rate trends.”
+   - Ask questions like “What’s my average step count over the last 7 days?” or “Summarise my heart rate trends.”
    - The system sends relevant DB context plus your prompt to the LLM, returning a natural language answer.

 5. **Database Management**